dibyanshu100/Master_thesis_code/README.md

 - **`save_params`**: Save the model parameters after training.
 - **`save_losses`**: Save the loss values during training.

-Adjust these settings to optimize experiments for specific use case or research objectives.

 <!-- ## Model

 For modeling the 2D dataset we used a very simple neural network architecture with 7 fully connected layers and ReLU ativation as shown below.